porismltd/open-standards/docs/techniques.md

 <format-sample tab="json"></format-sample>

-*Example of simplified JSON data for election for candidates and spoilt ballots (**see above for **how this might be expressed as a spreadsheet)*
+*Example of simplified JSON data for election for candidates and spoilt ballots.
+Click the tabs to see the difference between CSV, XML and JSON formats*

 JSON data is popular with web programmers because it can be manipulated quickly by web browsers and server-side tools.